How to teach the ocarina to children

 At this point the children should be able to:

-But before any music can be played, the children need to learn how to hold the ocarina, and how the instrument behaves.
-Start by introducing how to hold the instrument, and be especially conscious to correct mistakes.
-Holding the ocarina wrong easily leads to hand pain.
+- Start by introducing how to hold the instrument, and pay attention to spotting and correcting mistakes.
+Holding the ocarina wrong, or too tightly easily leads to hand pain.

-You can also introduce how to finger a few notes.
-Intuition may suggest teaching the ocarina's low notes first, but there are notable advantages to teaching playing the higher notes, meaning G to high C (on a C ocarina):
+Intuition may suggest teaching the ocarina's low notes first, but there are notable advantages to starting with the higher notes, meaning G to high C (on a C ocarina):

 - The high notes require covering fewer holes, which means there is less opportunity to mis-cover the holes.